Admissions available 24/7

 Irritability Grandiosity

 Mania is most commonly associated with bipolar disorder in which a person alternates between elevated and depressed moods.
-Mania can be a part of several mental health conditions, including:
+Mania can also be a part of several mental health conditions, including:

 Seasonal affective disorder Cyclothymia